 We need electrolytes, especially salt and potassium to get the water into our cells.
 Rather than nursing the water, at WaterCures.org have been finding that the athletes we coach have done better by storing the water inside their bodies.
-With every 10 ounces of water, also consume a pinch of unprocessed salt.
+With every 18 ounces of water, also consume a pinch of raw salt.
 Dissolve the salt in the mouth.

 There is an advanced protocol we use for training and participating in sports.
-We like to think of it as the physical precursor or primer of limitless.
+We like to think of it as the physical primer of limitless.

 Water alone will not hydrate our body.
+This too is one of the dehydration myths.
 To get the water to the cells of our body as noted above, we need sodium and potassium.
 Unprocessed salt often has these combined along with other trace minerals, making it the simplest way to end a headache.